-Based on a comparison of 2010-2014 PASS scores, our data research and analysis indicated achievement gaps between minority groups.
+Based on a comparison of 2016 SC READY AND SC PASS, 2010-2014 PASS scores, 2015 ACT Data and 2015 EOC scores, our data research and analysis indicated achievement gaps between minority groups.
 White Americans scored higher than Hispanic Americans who in turn scored higher than African Americans in Math and English/Language Arts.
 There were achievement gaps between males and females in those same areas.
 Lunch status data when compared to the students as a whole reflected the same trends in achievement.